ricko2001/RootsMagic_Database_Design/Tables/+ General.md

 ## Standard Columns  _STD

-Several names used:
-Note
+### Note			TEXT
-Comments
-ActualText
-Results
-All are of type TEXT
+or, also named:  Comments, ActualText, Results
 Multi line text.
 Both Windows and MacOS databases use CR LF for end of line.
 Both use UTF-8 encoding.
+The RM GUI uses a special Note Editor for these fields.

+### Sentence		TEXT
+or, also named:  Sentence1, Sentence2, Footnote, ShortFootnote, Bibliography Generally takes one line of text in the form of a template using the RM sentence template language, but there is no prohibition against multiple lines.
+Both Windows and MacOS databases use CR LF for end of line.
+Both use UTF-8 encoding.

+### Date		TEXT
+See other document

+### SortDate	BIGINT
+See other document

+### Latitude     INTEGER
+### Longitude    INTEGER
+values stored as a signed integer with a scale factor for example- Oakland, CA stored value   scale    actual
+378044389   * 10e-7  = 37.8044389
+-1222697194 * 10e-7  = -122.2697194
+W and S are negative

-UTCModDate	FLOAT
+### UTCModDate	FLOAT
 Modified Julian date
 see: <https://en.wikipedia.org/wiki/Julian_day>